aduong/aduong.github.io/writing/typing-speed.md

 ---

-One time after a friendly game of [TypeRacer](https://play.typeracer.com), asked me whether I thought typing speed mattered for work.
+One time after a friendly game of [TypeRacer](https://play.typeracer.com), a coworker asked me whether I thought typing speed mattered for work.
 I answered conservatively, "there's absolutely a minimum and faster generally means you can try more things per unit time, but the gains probably drop off pretty rapidly".
 It's been years since that exchange, but I